Liubsyy/HotSecondsIDEA/README.md

 # HotSecondsIDEA
  This plugin is mainly used for hot deployment to remote server after coding.
+It can support hot reloading of java, xml, html, css, js and other files, and also supports hot reloading of frameworks such as spring and mybatis.
  <br>

  [中文文档](https://github.com/thanple/HotSecondsIDEA/blob/master/install/%E4%BD%BF%E7%94%A8%E6%96%87%E6%A1%A3.md)